ozean12/billie-shop-plugin-sdk/README.md

 The model has field called `tax`.
 It contains the tax-amount of the line-item/order

 To keep the calculations as simple as possible, you can omit the parameter `tax`.
-So you must not provide all informations.
-The model will calculates it selfs.
+So you must not provide all information.
+The model will calculates itself.

 _Example 1:_